About buying a service business

 Service Business for Sale opportunities are a popular, high growth area covering from the mowing of lawns to the practicing of law.
 It's about working with people and providing them with skills or expertise.
 It maybe; providing cleaning services, performing dentistry, wiring a house, or doing consultancy work to mention but a few.

-Usually services will focus on one of two categories;
+Usually services businesses will focus on one of two categories;

 (1) the domestic market, or